 Website Security Audit: A Step-by-Step Guide for Non-Technical Businesses

 In today's digital landscape, the sanctity and security of your business's online presence cannot be overemphasized.
 For small business owners and non-technical professionals, the mere mention of a website security audit can seem daunting—a domain reserved for the technically adept.
 However, with cyber threats evolving at an unprecedented rate, understanding and implementing basic cybersecurity essentials have become paramount.
-This guide demystifies the process of conducting a website security audit, providing actionable steps that can be undertaken by business owners to safeguard their digital assets.
+This guide explains the process of conducting a website security audit, providing actionable steps that can be undertaken by business owners to safeguard their digital assets.

 Understanding the Importance of Website Security